WDD 330: Web Frontend Development II

 Some of the options that are used can be found below and are taught in the degree program stack of courses:

-1. Because our templating needs are pretty light, we are going to go with one of the simplest templating solutions on the list, template literal strings.
+1. Because the templating needs are pretty light, you are going to go with one of the simplest templating solutions on the list, template literal strings.
 Some of the other options provide more functionality, and in some cases better scaling but, at the cost of more complexity.

 2. Create a template function that will simply return a template literal string for each of the templates needed.
 At the top of your ProductList module add a function for a productCardTemplate(product).
 You can use the current HTML in the /index.html file as your starting point.